 - First, make an enrollment application.
 When applying for tuition assistance, the system automatically waives the $75 application fee.

-- Complete the Parents Financial Statement (PFS) online by March 1.
+- Complete the Parents Financial Statement (PFS) via the link below by March 1.
 Our school code is 2988.
 This fee cannot be waived.